CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the SYS.3.2.3 iOS (for Enterprise) .md

 The immediate retrieval of the passcode for user groups 2 and 3 is due to the fact that confidential information could be found on the device.
 For user group 1, usability was a little more weighted in this example and would thus allow for the possibility of short-term unauthorized use of the telephone function.

-#### SYS.3.2.3.M6 Using the configuration option "Maximum number of failed attempts"This option determines after how many incorrect passcode entries all data is deleted from the device.
+#### SYS.3.2.3.M6 Using the configuration option "Maximum number of failed attempts"
+This option determines after how many incorrect passcode entries all data is deleted from the device.
 If no changes have been made to the factory settings, the device enforces a blocking period after six failed attempts.
 Only after expiry of the blocking period, the passcode can be entered again.
 This blocking period is automatically extended with every further attempted failure.
 If the maximum number of failed attempts is equal to or less than 6, no lock-up period is enforced.
 When the maximum number of failed attempts is reached, data is immediately cleared from the device.
 Previous semi-automated attacks on the passcode assumed that no value was set to reduce the maximum number of incorrect entries allowed or that a value of ten attempts and only one passcode consisting of four numbers was used.
 This provides professional attackers with sufficient scope for systematically spying on the passcode.
 For the three fictitious user groups, the following maximum values ​​are recommended.

 Table: Using the configuration option Maximum Number of Failed Attempts